paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/README.md

 ### From "Molecule to Market" to Enhanced Safety Monitoring: The Teaching-Practice Gap

-In October 2021, at the peak of provisional approval rollout, senior TGA officials taught Master of Pharmacy students at UTS about COVID-19 vaccine safety monitoring. *(See [TGA teaching materials](./reference-documents/#tga-pharmacovigilance-teaching-materials-october-2021-evidence-of-a-gap-between-promise-and-practice))*
+In October 2021, at the peak of provisional approval rollout, senior TGA officials taught Master of Pharmacy students at University of Technology Sydney about COVID-19 vaccine safety monitoring. *(See [TGA teaching materials](./reference-documents/#tga-pharmacovigilance-teaching-materials-october-2021-evidence-of-a-gap-between-promise-and-practice))*

 What they showed:
 - Slide 22: Routine PV infrastructure (AEMS, DAEN, daily/weekly analysis, workflow database)